 How did you choose the Greek letters Gamma Rho Lambda?

 The Lambda symbol was adopted by New York City’s Gay Activists Alliance in the 1970’s during the Stonewall Revolution.
 Since then, the Lambda has spread as a symbol for the LGBTQI* equality movement.
 Because of its history, the Lambda was chosen to be a letter in the sorority’s Greek name.
 The Gamma and Rho symbols were chosen because with the Lambda symbol, they spell GRL (“girl”), which aligned with our origins as a safe space for all women before our mission expanded to include our transmasculine and gender-variant siblings.

 To what degree is your membership diverse in regards to sexual orientation?

 GRL’s membership is open to siblings of all sexual orientations, and our membership reflects this diversity.

 What kind of social events/exchanges does the sorority do?

 On the local level, each Chapter and Colony participates in the following types of activities:

 …Volunteer work with local organizations

-Nationally the organization is more business-oriented, although the friendships gained from the college-level typically extend into post-college GRL life.
-GRL also hosts an annual convention where National, chapter and colony members get the chance to meet and socialize.
+Nationally the organization is more business-oriented, although the friendships gained at the college level typically extend into post-college GRL life.
+Gamma Rho Lambda also hosts an annual convention where National, chapter and colony members get the chance to meet and socialize.

 How would you (or your members) respond to those who think that LBTQI and Ally sororities are a form of self-segregation and your members would be better off joining “straight” houses and inspiring change from within as opposed to creating your own separate entity?